-If you want to change the preferences listed in your original application, you must do so in writing before 6 July 2018 by email to the Selective Entry Unit: email@example.com.
+If you want to change the preferences listed in your original application, you must do so in writing before (date to be advised) by email to the Selective Entry Unit: email@example.com.
 No change in preferences will be considered after this date.

 If you receive an offer for a place at one of the Selective Entry High Schools, it is not transferable to another school.

 If you need to change any application details, such as your child’s name, postal address, email address or current school, you must inform the Selective Entry Unit by email: firstname.lastname@example.org.

 If you wish to withdraw your application, you must inform the Selective Entry Unit in writing at email@example.com.
 An administration fee of $45 will be kept if an application is cancelled before (date to be advised).
 There is no refund if an application is withdrawn after this date.